Claude Fable 5 found a live bug on my site on day one, so I made it compete with Opus and Sonnet

 + }

-The runs landed the same afternoon.
-Three headless audits in that sterile harness: identical clones of one commit, identical prompt, identical read-only tool limits, one run each for Fable 5, Opus 4.6 and Sonnet 4.6.
+The runs ran in that sterile harness: identical clones of one commit, identical prompt, identical read-only tool limits, one run each for Fable 5, Opus 4.8 and Sonnet 4.6.
 The answer key was six bugs I had verified in the code by hand before any model started, weighted by severity, eleven points total.
 A point requires naming the mechanism, not just the file.

 |---|---|---|---|